The1Funraiser/WHSTechNotes/journal.md

  Right now, in this moment, I'd have to say that I'm feeling alright now.
 The most stressful part of school lately is the STAAR test.
 Things I would do or could do when I'm ever trying to relieve my stress is reminding myself that calms me, talking to people I know, and playing video games.
 One goal I'd like to have for this school year is maintaining my grades at a passing level.
 And I'm going to stay motivated to achieve this by keeping up with my work.

+# April 7, 2025

+How I think AI can help students study for tests like STAAR is AI powered tutroing systems offering real time feedback and explanations, enhancing students understanding on complex subjects.
+And AI can faciliate collaborative learning environments, which can allow students engage with peers and get support frim virtual study groups.
+A most useful feature of an AI tutor for me personally is a adaptive learning platforms, AI can analyze students performance and suggest specific practice questions that target needs that may need improvement.
+I believe I would use this, because this can help direct me into where I would need to imrpove on a subject.